tiktikimelbo7/teleports/README.md

     clickable #for the phone
     clickable desktop #for desktop

+When commiting for the first time you need to apply two settings to your fork of TELEports:

+    Settings -> CI/CD -> General pipelines -> Expand -> Timeout = 2h -> Save Changes
+    Settings -> CI/CD -> Runners -> Expand -> Shared Runners -> Enable shared runners

 If you get a `teleports: error while loading shared libraries: libQt5QuickControls2.so.5: cannot open shared object file: No such file or directory`, remove the `.clickable` directory and try again.
 This may happen when switching between phone and desktop build.